SnootyMonkey/Falkland-CMS/README.md

 ## Why Falkland CMS?

-Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a Web CMS, a Digital Collection Management system, and Museum Exhibit Management system.
+Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.

 It is ideal for: